 5. Have Employees Sign That They Received Their Paychecks

-One control you should definitely implement is establishing an approval system you can use to document that employees received their pay.
-Cash won’t track itself, and some people aren’t honest—they may lie and claim they didn’t receive their paycheck.
+An important process to implement is an approval system you can use to document that employees received their pay.
+There is inherently no paper trail with cash payments and some people are dishonest; it’s not unheard of to have an employee claim that they never received their paycheck.

-We recommend creating a simple spreadsheet you can use for each pay period.
+To reduce the chances of fraud or confusion, we recommend creating a simple spreadsheet you can use for each pay period that includes the following:

 - Pay date